melezhik/advent/2022/SparrowCI_pipelines_for_everything.md

 ```

-The add some SparrowCI pipeline to build a project:
+Then SparrowCI guy to wrap our gift into a new year paper:

 ```bash
 cat << HERE > sparrow.yaml